Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     ggsave("test.png")
     ```
   If these fail with a "Graphics API version mismatch" error, then it
-  means that the ragg package binary (which was built with a previous version
+  means that the **ragg** binary package (which was built with a previous
-  of R) is incompatible with this new version of R (current R devel in our
+  version of R) is incompatible with this new version of R (current R
-  case).
+  devel in our case).
 In this case ragg needs to be installed from source:
     ```
     install.packages("ragg", type="source", repos="https://cran.r-project.org")
     ```